-These pictures show the strong summer winds from NW: the Tramontane and Mistral in France, The Bora in the Adriatic and the Meltem in the Egean.
+These pictures show the strong summer winds from NW: the Tramontane and Mistral in France, The Bora in the Adriatic and the Meltem in the Aegean.
 They reduce somewhat in autumn, but this would be more obvious on monthly charts instead of the above seasonal charts.

 These winds induce waves travelling on the sea from NW to SE, towards the African coasts.
 For this reason the east coasts of Spain, Corsica-Sardinia, Italy-Sicily, Tunisia, and Greece are relatively less exposed to large waves than the north coasts of Algeria, Tunisia, Cyrenaica-Egypt.

 Note that places with reduced exposure to waves are safe for coastal structures; these places may still be exposed to strong land winds, which is not safe at all for navigation as ships are taken away offshore by the wind where they will finally encounter large waves.

 The results above are based on 30-year long simulations of the wind-wave field in the Mediterranean Sea carried out with the WAM model.
 The wave model has been forced by the wind field computed by the RegCM regional climate model at a 50 km resolution.
 The results are shown as a 5% exceedance significant wave height which is exceeded during 5% of the time, that is around 2 weeks/year.
 Depending on the area, the wave heights near the coastlines range from 1 to 4 m, with the highest values along the coasts of Algeria-Tunisia, Cyrenaica and the Levant.

 The design wave heights for coastal structures are obviously larger.
 Depending on local wave statistics, the design wave height is a factor 2 to 2.5 times larger than the above mentioned 5% exceedance significant wave height, leading to Hs = 10 m in areas exposed to offshore waves.

 So do not use the map above for the design of your next breakwater!
-Just use it to realize that some areas are more subject to severe wave attack than others.
+Just use it to realise that some areas are more subject to severe wave attack than others.

 ARNAUD, P., 2005, “Les routes de la navigation antique”, éd.
 Errance, 248 p.